Kingmoballs/CorporateTreasuryPlatform/docs/onboarding-and-authentication.md

 - `POST /api/v1/auth/logout-others` revokes other sessions.
 - `POST /api/v1/auth/logout-all` revokes all sessions.

+The browser client must send authentication requests with credentials enabled.
+Refresh requests have no JSON body and must include `X-Treasury-Client: web`; this forces cross-origin browser callers through the configured CORS preflight.
+The API replaces the cookie after every successful refresh.

+Keep the access token in application memory only.
+On a browser reload, call the refresh endpoint once to restore the access token.
+Do not copy refresh cookies into local storage, session storage, application state, logs, analytics, or error reports.
-The client must replace the stored refresh token after every successful refresh.
-Reusing an older token can revoke the token family as a security response.
+Reusing an older refresh token can revoke the token family as a security response.

 ## 6. Multiple organizations

 - `GET /api/v1/auth/organizations` lists active memberships.
 - `POST /api/v1/auth/organizations/switch` selects another
-  membership and returns a new token pair.
+  membership, returns a new access token, and replaces the HttpOnly refresh cookie.

 After switching, clear tenant-specific client state.
 Never reuse accounts, dashboards, IDs, or cached responses from the previous